douglaswaugh/blog-posts/duplication-and-abstraction.md

 }
 ```

-At this point we've created two new abstractions, the Renderer and the Formatter and they, along with the ConsoleDisplay can be tested independently.
+At this point we've created two new abstractions, the `Renderer` and the `Formatter` and they, along with the `ConsoleDisplay` can be tested independently.
 In fact, having to test the formatting and the rendering together was a signal at the beginning that we missed, we can see in hindsight.

-This design lets us easily add a new method for templating if required and would allow us to swap in a new method of rendering, such as rendering to an LCD screen, if required.
+This design lets us easily add a new method for templating if required and would allow us to swap in a new method of rendering, such as rendering to an LCD screen (this is for a till/checkout remember!), if required.

 This is, I believe, what people mean when they talk about removing duplication.
 The duplication has been removed by adding two new abstractions.